Dr Carla Bonina

 CSIM and CoDE webinar series: Rethinking sustainability and the digital economy in times of Covid-19

 In the media

-A big part of my current programme of research examines how open government data—data released by government in digital format, publicly available for anyone to use—can contribute to economic and social development in Latin America.
+This stream of research examines how open government data—data released by government in digital format, publicly available for anyone to use—can contribute to economic and social development in Latin America.
 It employs a multi-method approach using several case studies in the region to answer two related questions:

 - How do open data platforms enable innovation in Latin America?